DRIVE-Lab-BGU/SDRP/SDRP/core_torch/README.md

 * __

 # main files
-In this packje we have a few main files :
+In this packege we have a few main files :
 * logic  -  Convert the dynamics from discrete/hybrid to differentiable to make sure we can rollouts the gratient
 * Simulator – runs the environment by applying actions to the model and returning the resulting next state & reward
-* Compiler -  to make the torch "understend" the envarument
+* Compiler -  Translate RDDL AST into JAX transition/reward functions.
 * Planner - to creat a planner and controller
 * Model - Gradient-based learning of unknown RDDL parameters(non-fluents) in JAX.
 * Tuning - Bayesian hyperparameter tuning for JAX planners via rollouts.